mhallo/mhallo/README.md

 I've had the privilege to work and study across the US; I am currently based in San Francisco.

-My interests lie in high performance distributed systems and applied ML.
+My computing interests lie in high performance distributed systems, vectorization/SIMD, and applied ML.

 This account stores my current and previous projects.